VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The projects in the solution use this database to store application data.
 The SQL-based message bus and event store also use this database.

-## SQL Database Database
+## Windows Azure SQL Database instance

-For scenario 5, you must create a SQL Database database called **Conference** by running the script **Install-Database.ps1** in the scripts folder.
+For scenario 5, you must create a SQL Database instance called **Conference** by running the script **Install-Database.ps1** in the scripts folder.

-The follow command will populate a SQL Database database called **Conference** with the tables and views required to support the RI (this script assumes that you have already created the **Conference** database in SQL Database):
+The follow command will populate a SQL Database instance called **Conference** with the tables and views required to support the RI (this script assumes that you have already created the **Conference** database in SQL Database):